EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 \subsection{The Measured $z=8$ and $z=9$ UV LF}

-Since we are using only NIRCam data in this study, the $7.5<z<8.5$ redshift bin does not include the CEERS or NGDEEP fields.
-As a result, the JWST observations in this redshift range are more comparable to the observations previously undertaken by the HST in terms of depths achieved without the aid of lensing \citep[see e.g.][for lensing assisted studies using the HST]{Livermore2017,Ishigaki2018,Bhatawdekar2019}.
-This measurement thus serves as a sanity check against more established luminosity function measurements that lie comfortably within the capabilities of the HST.
-We present our JWST UV LF measurements at $z=8$ in Figure \ref{fig:UVLF_Z8} and find it well replicates the HST observations from \citet{McLure2013}, \citet{Finkelstein2015} and \citet{Bouwens2021}.
+Since we are using only blank-field NIRCam data in this study, the $7.5<z<8.5$ redshift bin does not include any benefits which can be provided by gravitational lensing.
+As a result, the JWST observations in this redshift range are more comparable to the observations previously undertaken by the HST and presently do not extend our knowledge of the faint end \citep[see e.g.][for lensing assisted studies using the HST]{Livermore2017,Ishigaki2018,Bhatawdekar2019}.
+This measurement thus serves as a sanity check against more established luminosity function measurements that lie comfortably within the capabilities of both JWST and HST.

+We present our JWST UV LF measurements at $z=8$, which uses 166 sources, in Figure \ref{fig:UVLF_Z8} and find it is systematically high relative to past HST results, particularly at the bright end.
+Investigations reveal that the North Ecliptic Pole Time Domain Field (NEP-TDF) contributes a disproportionate amount to these bins.
+Of interest, is that the brightest $z\sim8$ candidates are largely located within the third spoke of NEP-TDF observations and may be indicative of a potential overdensity.
+A more detailed clustering analysis of the field is left to future work.
+Given the NEP-TDF may have an overdensity, we have produced two sets of measurements of the $z=8$ UV LF, one with and one without this field.
+When the field is omitted, the excess is largely removed and the UV LF well replicates the previous HST observations from \citet{McLure2013}, \citet{Finkelstein2015} and \citet{Bouwens2021}.
 This validates both the JWST observations and methodologies employed within this study and indicates that there is no significant tension between JWST selected samples of $z=8$ galaxies and those derived using HST data.
 The dynamical range of luminosity presently probed by this dataset is insufficient to strongly constrain the shape of the UV LF.
 We therefore utilise the faint-end data points ($M_{\rm UV} > -19$) from \citet{McLure2013} to enable higher quality fits of the UV LF at this redshift.
-Again, this extra data does not change the fits we obtain, but reduces their uncertainty.
-The inclusion of gravitational lenses or HST data for NGDEEP is required for JWST-based UV LFs to push fainter at $z\sim8$.
+This extra data does not significantly change the fits we obtain, but reduces their uncertainty.
+The inclusion of gravitational lenses is likely required for JWST-based UV LFs to push fainter at $z\sim8$.